Princess of Wales' Own Regiment: History

 In 1920, in the post war re-organization of the Militia, the 14th Battalion Rifles was re-designated as a line infantry regiment so that it could carry the battle honours and colours of the 21st Battalion, CEF (A rifle regiment carries its battle honours on its drums).

 The Princess of Wales’ Own Regiment became allied on 15 July 1926 with the South Lancashire Regiment (Prince of Wales’ Volunteers), who count among their battle honours Louisburg and Niagara.
 In the mid-1960s, the South Lancashire Regiment was amalgamated with other Lancashire regiments to form the present allied regiment, the Queen's Lancashire Regiment.

 In the Second World War, the decision was made not to mobilize the regiment, because of the heavy losses suffered in the First World War.
 Instead, it provided one complete company to the Stormont, Dundas and Glengarry Highlanders (Glens), which went under canvas at the Kingston fairgrounds.
-The Glens went ashore on D-Day under a PWOR officer, Lieutenant-Colonel GH Christiansen, as part of the 9th (Highland) Brigade, commanded by another PWOR officer, Brigadier-General Douglas Gordon Cunningham.
+The Glens went ashore on D-Day under a PWOR officer, Lieutenant-Colonel GH Christiansen, as part of the 9th Canadian Infantry Brigade, commanded by another PWOR officer, Brigadier-General Douglas Gordon Cunningham.

 In June 1942, the 1st battalion PWOR was formed under Lieutenant-Colonel E Cockburn, and it served in Sherbrooke, Quebec, and Debert, Nova Scotia, where it was deployed for east coast defence.
 All told, the regiment supplied 1500 men for active service including one brigadier, four colonels and eight lieutenant-colonels.

 In 1963, the PWOR celebrated its centennial, and was granted freedom of the City of Kingston.
 It was presented with the new colours by the Lieutenant Governor, the Honorable Earl Rowe.
 On the colours was emblazoned the badge of the Stormont, Dundas and Glengarry Highlanders, 1939–1945, commemorating the service of PWOR members in that regiment.